 Medical form (pdf 494 kb opens in new window)

 You will need to submit a fully completed and signed application form, the fee for a new drivers application is £120.

 Driver's grant application form (word 120kb opens in new window)

 Applicants will be tested on their knowledge of the licensing conditions, policy and bye-laws.
 Questions will also include customer care, knowledge of the dress code and code of conduct.
 The questions will mainly be multiple choice in nature.

-Three attempts are permitted annually.
+Two attempts are permitted annually.
 After two failures a period of two months must elapse before the final attempt.
 In the event of three failures a period of one year must elapse before any further attempts are undertaken.